SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

     on SQL expressions
     [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapsql_expr.htm)
     and the subtopics there.
-- Built-in functions are available in ABAP SQL.
+- Built-in SQL functions can be specified as standalone functions in ABAP SQL or as operands of SQL expressions.
 The result is a value with the associated dictionary type.
 The arguments of the functions can cover one or more SQL expressions.
 Find more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_sql_builtin_functions.htm).

 ##### Elementary Expressions